jasonhemann/21FA-CS4400/syllabus.md

 Homework, consisting of weekly programming assignments, is an essential part of the course.
-Assignments are available by at least Thursday evening, and unless otherwise indicated, homework submissions are due by 10pm on the Wednesday after I have assigned them.
-We give a few (randomly-varying) extra minutes to account for network time disagreements, but beyond this homework assignments are due strictly on the day and time listed on the assignment.
+Assignments are available by at least Thursday evening, and unless otherwise indicated, homework submissions are due by 10 p.m. on the Wednesday after I have assigned them.
+We give a few (randomly varying) extra minutes to account for network time disagreements, but beyond this homework assignments are due strictly on the day and time listed on the assignment.

 To universally, uniformly and preemptively account for any number of situations that arise, *I will drop every student's lowest homework